cbikkanur/MIDS_W266_NLP/FinalProject/README.md

 ## Data:

 For this project, we used data from [Jigsaw Unintended Bias in Toxicity Classification](https://www.kaggle.com/c/jigsaw-unintended-bias-in-toxicity-classification/overview) competition from Kaggle platform.
-* [train_data](https://www.kaggle.com/c/jigsaw-unintended-bias-in-toxicity-classification/download/train.csv) contains 1.8 million comments labeled with toxicity score from 0 to 1.
+* [Train_data](https://www.kaggle.com/c/jigsaw-unintended-bias-in-toxicity-classification/download/train.csv) contains 1.8 million comments labeled with toxicity score from 0 to 1.
 The data also contains columns to indicate if a comment has any peronal identity information along with other auxillary columns.
-* [test_data](https://www.kaggle.com/c/jigsaw-unintended-bias-in-toxicity-classification/download/test.csv) contains 97.3K comments with a unique identifier for each comment.
+* [Test_data](https://www.kaggle.com/c/jigsaw-unintended-bias-in-toxicity-classification/download/test.csv) contains 97.3K comments with a unique identifier for each comment.

 ## Models:

-### TF-IDF:
+### [TF-IDF](Jigsaw_TFIDF_LSTM.ipynb): In this model, we have used